Communication-Systems-Group/chkroute/README.md

 The chkroute utility consists of a shell script only (client side).
 After downloading, the archive must unzipped and then the script must be made executable using chmod ```a+x chkroute.sh```.

 On the server side, two scripts are being executed to run the asymmetric measurement: the main script called ```start.sh``` is to be executed, which in turn calls the ```run.sh script```.
 The .deb file takes care of automatically unpacking and preparing those 2 scripts on the server.
 Download the .deb file, move it to your server and run from the folder where it is located the following command: ```sudo dpkg -i asymmetric-chkroute_1.0_all.deb```.
+The server side scripts will be automatically unpacked in ```/home/asymmetric-chkroute```.

 Please note that you must also install traceroute (tracepath is installed by default on most unix distributions) if it is not installed.